-Bullet Journal Tips and Tricks: Use colorful washi to color code each important section.
-This enables you to do the planning work without having to keep going back to index.
+Bullet Journal Tips and Tricks: Use colorful washi to color-code each important section.
+This enables you to do the planning work without having to keep going back to the index.

 Use Sticky Notes for temporary information

-From all the bullet journal collection ideas you may have, some information will be likely reoccurring and changing in a short amount of time, such as in a weekly meal planning spread, or grocery list, fitness track etc.
+From all the bullet journal collection ideas you may have, some information will be likely reoccurring and change in a short amount of time, such as in a weekly meal planning spread, or grocery list, fitness tracking, etc.

 Instead of making new updated collections, you’d better reuse the same collection by making notes on a post-it paper.